spring-projects/spring-ai/vector-stores/spring-ai-azure/README.md

 1. Azure Subscription: You will need an [Azure subscription](https://azure.microsoft.com/en-us/free/) to use any Azure service.
 2. Azure AI Search Service: Create an [AI Search service](https://portal.azure.com/#create/Microsoft.Search).
 Once the service is created, obtain the admin apiKey from the `Keys` section under `Settings` and retrieve the endpoint from the `Url` field under the `Overview` section.
-3. (Optional) Azure OpenAI Service: Create an an Azure [OpenAI service](https://portal.azure.com/#create/Microsoft.AIServicesOpenAI).
+3. (Optional) Azure OpenAI Service: Create an Azure [OpenAI service](https://portal.azure.com/#create/Microsoft.AIServicesOpenAI).
 **NOTE:** You may have to fill out a separate form to gain access to Azure Open AI services.
 Once the service is created, obtain the endpoint and apiKey from the `Keys and Endpoint` section under `Resource Management`